cloudbearings/jresponder/README.md

 # Building and Hacking

 1. Get the source from github... (git clone)
-2. Go to jresonder-builds and run "ant" - this will download and build everything
+2. Go to jresonder-builds and run "ant" - this will download and build everything.
+Note: this might take a while, as quite a few jars and a version of Tomcat get downloaded in the process.
+Rough estimate: 15 min.
+3. While developing, it's faster to run "ant" from jresponder-standalone (where as jresponder-builds makes .tar.gz file and javadoc, which just slow you down for regular dev)
+3. The main source is in jresponder/src; the webapp is in jresponder-web/WebContent
+4. To run your jresponder build standalone, you can just do "jresponder-standalone/build/tomcat/bin/catalina.sh run" - that will run the standalone bundled tomcat instance with your build webapp in it.
+5. You can see the standalone webapp at: http://localhost:6680/

+## Developing with Eclipse

-3. Most of the JResponder code was written and initially test in Eclipse.
-Once you have run the build above (which downloads the jar dependencies you'll need),  you can open the jresponder and jresponder-web projects in Eclipse and build/run from there as well.
+Most of the JResponder code was written and initially tested in Eclipse.
+Here's how to get set up:

+* Follow the first two steps above - this is important as it downloads the jar files you need.
+Otherwise Eclipse ain't gonna be able to do nothi'n.
+* Import each of these three Eclipse projects: jresponder-deps, jresponder, jresponder-web
+* You might need to right click -> refresh (or F5) on each of those for it show all files changes.
+* Now you can build and run the webapp using the normal Eclipse Tomcat deployment steps.
+(You know - show servers, create a server if not done already, add/remove the web project to it, and press the little play button)

 # Roadmap